Bulford Kiwi: After the war

 In the years after the Kiwi's creation, the Kiwi Polish Company maintained the Kiwi through their offices in London, employing local villagers to do the work.
 Although it had "little if any advertising value [for the company]", they explained their interest in its upkeep as its being a memorial to the New Zealand troops.

 During World War II, the Kiwi was camouflaged with leaf mould, out of concerns that German bombers would use it as a navigation marker during their raids over Britain.
 In 1948, the leaf mould was removed by local Boy Scouts, and fresh chalk was added.
 The Scout troop subsequently renamed themselves in the kiwi's honour.

 In the early 1950s, Blenkarne negotiated for the Kiwi to be maintained by the British Army's 3 (UK) Divisional Headquarters and Signal Regiment following on from the work done by 249 Signal Squadron.
 3 DHQ&SR was part of the 3rd Infantry Division.

 In 1986, a pillar with a commemorative plaque was unveiled by Bryce Harland, New Zealand High Commissioner.

 As of 2007, the Kiwi is maintained by the Ministry of Defence.
 In 2017 the chalk figure was designated as a scheduled monument.

-On 30 June 2018 the Kiwi was given a resurfacing.
-100 tons of chalk were ferried by Chinook helicopter to the site where under the guidance of Richard Osgood, a Defence Infrastructure Organisation archaeologist, it was spread over the figure to restore it for the first time in 30 years.
+On 30 June 2018 the Kiwi was resurfaced.
+100 tons of chalk were ferried by Chinook helicopter to the site, where under the guidance of Richard Osgood, a Defence Infrastructure Organisation archaeologist, it was spread over the figure to restore it for the first time in 30 years.
+Resurfacing was again carried out in 2023 using 100 tonnes of chalk.